HOW IT WORKS

 DIY: EASY WORM FARM

-At Bird Valley Organics, worms play a crucial role in our regenerative cultivation creating essential nutrients for our plants.
+At Bird Valley, worms play a crucial role in our regenerative farming by creating essential nutrients for our plants.

 Earthworms plough through soil, eating decaying organic matter digesting it into nutrient-rich worm castings to power a healthy soil-food-web.

 SAFER FOR YOUR PLANTS

 Worm castings, known as vermicast are an effective alternative to fertilizers which can burn plants' roots, kill worms, and contaminate soil and water.

 WHAT YOU'LL NEED